CATalogue of a CATegorically CATaclysmic conCATenation.

 The Infinite Cat Project

-seen at left admiring a flower.
-He is the
+at left admiring a flower) the owner of

 If you'd like to add